modern-tools-workshop/AMS-python-workshop-2023/README.md

 ## Course Philosophy

 * Increase accessibility of NOAA satellite data and lower barriers to analysis
-* Promote the proper use of the satellite products in operations in research
+* Promote the proper use of the satellite products in operations and research
 * Teach Python using practical examples and real-world satellite datasets

 ## Acknowledgements